Sim4n6/plasoWiki/Developers-Guide.md

 The preferred way of creating these design docs is to use Google Docs and send the link to the development mailing list so that it can be discussed further **before** starting to implement the code.

-The current design docs are [stored here] (https://drive.google.com/folderview?id=0B3fBvzttpiiSQW16cFhNTUtXVGM&usp=sharing).
+The current design docs are [stored here](https://drive.google.com/folderview?id=0B3fBvzttpiiSQW16cFhNTUtXVGM&usp=sharing).
 You may not have access to that folder, so you may need to request access to it.

 ### Tests